-New Year's Eve was bittersweet this year.
-It's the first one I've celebrated with my parents in seven years, but it's also the first one I've celebrated without my spouse since we met.
+Christmas and New Year was bittersweet this year.
+It's the first one I've celebrated with my parents in over seven years because until recently we were living in different continents.
+It's also the first one I've celebrated without my husband by my side.
 Unfortunately, it couldn't be helped.
 We need to get apostilles on our marriage license, high school and college diplomas and on our transcripts.
-So, my spouse went back to New York to celebrate the holidays with the family and to take care of the apostilles.
+So, my spouse went back to New York to celebrate the holidays with our family in the States and to take care of the whole apostille business.

-I wish I could be there with him.
-I'm not sure if this feeling will go away, and unfortunately, he won't be back for another month and a half.
+I cry myself to sleep at night and walk around the house like a zombie during the day.
+I wish I could be there with him celebrating the holidays.
+I'm not sure if this overwhelming sadness will go away.
+I can't wait for him to come back.
+Unfortunately, he won't return for another month and a half.

-In the meantime, I celebrated New Year's Eve with my folks privately in their home.
-Of Course, my dad is a fan of Argentine barbecue, but I'm not.
+In the meantime, I skipped Christmas but celebrated New Year's Eve with my folks privately in their home.
+Of Course, my dad is a fan of Argentine barbecue.
+I'm not!
+It's gross!

 Thankfully, my parents know how I feel about Argentine barbecues, so my mom was cool enough to create an assortment of other dishes like potato wedges, Armenian empanadas, as well as Argentine empanadas.